Saiyedul/saiyedul.github.io/_posts/2019-4-11-mpi_cluster.md

 ---
 layout: post
-title: Home Page
+title: How to setup a MPI Cluster
 ---

-# How to setup a Beowulf Cluster

 A beowulf cluster is a group of general purpose systems connected over ethernet which are used for running MPI like porgrams.
 Its basic software componenets are -